anattemptatsomethinggreat/PasteTyper/README.md

 PasteTyper is a simple Java program that simulates typing by pasting text character by character with random delays and occasional deletion of characters.

+## Disclaimer
+**This program requires Java 17 or up to be installed on your system<br>Java Download Link -->** https://www.oracle.com/java/technologies/downloads/

 ## Setup

 1. **Download the .jar file:**<br>You can download PasteTyper.jar from the repository